integreat-io/integreat/README.md

 to modify the action before it is dispatched as usual, but note that the mutation is applied to every single action, after the `iterate`, so to speak.

+This applies to both a job with an action and a step with an action in a flow.

 The responses of each action are combined and set as a `response` object on the step action (before the iteration), making an iterated step just like any other.
 When all actions are successful, the response will have status `ok`, and the